adityaSomak/PSLQA/README.md

 ## Disclaimer

-   If you want to augment or fix an issue, you can create an issue.
-However, as I am the sole contributor, the answers will be infrequent.
+   If you want to augment or fix an issue, please raise an issue in the Issue tab of the project.
+However, as I am the sole contributor, please note the answers will be infrequent.
-   However, feel free to clone and augment.
+   Please feel free to clone and modify based on your needs though.
 Cheers!